nilovelez/intentionally-blank/readme.txt

 I probably can, but I probably won't.
 Blank serves a single pupose, closing the front-end, and it does that beatifully.
 If there's anything more you need, fork it or install a plugin.

 == Changelog ==

+= 1.3 =
+* Refactor and optimization.
+Yes, really

+= 1.2.3 =
+* First release available at the WordPress theme directory.
+Woohoo!

+= 1.2.2 =
+* fixes to coply with Theme review team

+= 1.2.1 =
+* fixes to comply with Theme review team

+= 1.2 =
+* submitted to the WordPress theme directory

 = 1.1 =
 * Let's clean up this mess before review